ConSensus: Multi-Agent Collaboration for Multimodal Sensing: Background and Motivation

 However, we find that the judge agent often relies on prior domain knowledge to disproportionately weight certain modalities (e.g., privileging clinically salient signals such as ECG), leading to incorrect decisions when those modalities are unreliable (Figure~\ref{fig:motivating_example_2}).
 In real-world deployments, sensor signals often deviate from canonical patterns due to device-specific characteristics or environmental noise.
 While complementary modalities with consistent evidence can mitigate such noise, the LLM's \textit{knowledge bias} frequently causes error propagation; incorrect assumptions associated with a perceived ``important'' modality override correct evidence from other modalities.

 \begin{observationbox} \textbf{Observation 2:} An LLM-based judge is prone to \textit{knowledge bias}, whereby prior domain knowledge can mislead consensus even when robust evidence exists in other modalities. \end{observationbox} A natural approach to mitigating knowledge bias is majority voting, which relies on statistical aggregation rather than semantic reasoning or prior knowledge.
-According to Condorcet's Jury Theorem (CJT)~\citep{cjt}, if each agent maintains a reliability $>0.5$, the collective accuracy provably converges to 100\% as the number of agents increases.
-This suggests that, in theory, a sufficient number of reliable modalities can yield high accuracy through simple majority voting.
+Majority voting is a simple and widely used form of late fusion that can be effective when multiple modalities provide reliable and complementary evidence.
+From this perspective, aggregating modality-level predictions through agreement offers a practical way to improve robustness against individual reasoning errors.

-Conversely, when modalities are missing, corrupted, or systematically degraded (i.e., \textit{sensor failure}), a common scenario in real-world sensing~\citep{missing_data}, majority voting can fail catastrophically.
+Conversely, when modality errors are correlated or sensor inputs are corrupted or missing (i.e., \textit{sensor failure}), which is common in real-world sensing~\citep{missing_data}, majority voting can fail catastrophically.
 Figure~\ref{fig:motivating_example_3} illustrates such a failure case under 30\% missing modalities.
-In these settings, sensor failures violate the core assumption of CJT (i.e., voter reliability $<0.5$), causing statistical aggregation to converge toward an incorrect consensus.
+Sensor failures violate the core assumption of majority voting~\citep{cjt} (i.e., voter reliability and independence), causing statistical aggregation to converge toward an incorrect consensus.
 In contrast, the judge agent identifies uncertainty cues to discount unreliable reasoning and prioritize complementary modalities that provide consistent rationales.